 On Saturday, September 15, the Philadelphia Zoo once again opened it’s gates to throngs of beer and animal lovers.
 I’m glad I took some extra notes on the event, I’ve had this one sitting for a bit, as I’ve been working double-time and traveling a bit in the last month.
-To make up for this delay, I am working on a video as well, I’ll be sure to update the post when it’s ready.

 There’s not much new to be said about the Philadelphia Zoo beer festivals, and that is a good thing.
 Some improvements were made as far as the flow of guests, as well as a bit of an increase in security (not to the point of feeling overwhelming, but it’s nice to know they have our safety in mind).
 Otherwise, this event continues the tradition of the Philadelphia Zoo holding the best beer festivals in the city.